Wondering about the right strategy for your location pages?

 Here’s another example for a motivated seller website focused on two different states that are geographically close to each other (Louisiana and Mississippi):

 You can also link internally to your location pages within the text content of your website’s posts or pages where relevant.
-In the example above, we’ve linked to the state pages in the paragraph at the top of the “Areas We Serve” section.
+In the example below, we’ve linked to the state pages in the paragraph at the top of the “Areas We Serve” section:

 If you have a very large number of location pages, we don’t recommend linking to all of them from your home page or footer.
 This could create an overwhelming experience for your website’s visitors and could confuse Google about which location pages are most important.
 Instead, you can feature a handful of the most important pages in an “Areas We Serve” section on your home page (as shown above) and/or create an “Areas We Serve” page to link to the full list of all of your location pages.